learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tRatio"
     correct: false
-- !Structured
-  question: "6.\tWhich of the following is true about psychological or mental “constructs” like self-esteem or happiness?"
+- question: "6.\tWhich of the following is true about psychological or mental “constructs” like self-esteem or happiness?"
   answers:
   - answer: "a.\tThey can be measured directly"
     correct: false